bharathi-tenneti/minio-mtc/README.md

 [!images](images/s3-minio-mtc.png)

 Option 2: Pick "S3" for ODF bucket as well.
-You can find bucket information from above You can look at the secret and configmap that contains the S3 AWS Access Key, and AWS Secret Access, and S3 Endpoint details.
-Use S3 route as it should be accessible from the source cluster as well.
+_You can look at the secret and configmap that contains the S3 AWS Access Key, and AWS Secret Access, and S3 Endpoint details.
+Note : Use S3 route as it should be accessible from the source cluster as well.
+_
 ```
 $ oc get secrets -n openshift-migration
 $ oc get cm -n openshift-migration